TStv bounces back, relaunches pay-per-view – The Sun Nigeria

 The management of TStv, a local satellite television network, has said that it will on October 1, roll out pay-per-view services in 18 states to mark the country’s independence.

-Managing director of the company, Dr. Bright Echefuz said this on Tuesday in Abuja.
-According to him, the company had surmounted the challenges it encountered after its launch in October 2017 and was better positioned to deliver quality services to Nigerians.
+Managing Director Bright Echefuz said the company had surmounted the challenges it encountered after its launch in October 2017 and was better positioned to deliver quality services to Nigerians.

 He said the company since 2017 went back to the drawing board to address all lapses to give Nigerians value for money and that while services will begin in 18 states on October 1, the remaining states will enjoy services from October 10.